-Founder Leo Dion has over 15 years of experience on several platforms and can help your business illuminate the steps that will get you where your customers are; mobile.
+These days, our lives are spent on mobile devices.
+That means that businesses have to learn how to reach us on those devices.
+And while tablets and phones aren’t exactly new, finding their way around this mobile world can still be tricky — especially for businesses struggling to keep up and reach their customers on new and constantly developing mobile platforms.
+BrightDigit wants to be a glowing guide through what can often seem like a dark and winding tunnel, leading the way with a spotlight and a map.
+Founder Leo Dion has over 20 years of experience on several platforms and can help your business illuminate the steps that will get you where your customers are; mobile.
 BrightDigit can be your mobile expert and guide, a developer for your startup, or offer access to wearable internet devices.

 The Problem Being Solved

-Leo sees exciting opportunities with the introduction of the Internet of Things and Wearables.
-“We’ve long thought that you need a screen in order to be online and it is a real shift to think of watches, beacons, light bulbs, and gps devices as ways to be online,” he says.
+Leo sees exciting opportunities in the world of the Internet of Things and wearables.
+“We’ve long thought that you need a screen in order to be online and it is a real shift to think of watches, beacons, light bulbs, and GPS devices as ways to be online,” he says.
 “There are a lot of opportunities for those of us in technology or design to come up with ways to help people without needing the screen.”

 Where the Idea Came From